Syed-kashif-xli/law-genie/assets/legal/terms_of_service.md

 When you create an account with us, you must provide information that is accurate, complete, and current at all times.
 Failure to do so constitutes a breach of the Terms.
 You are responsible for safeguarding the password that you use to access the Service.

 ## 4. Subscriptions and Payments
-- Some parts of the Service are billed on a subscription basis.
-- Payments are processed through Razorpay.
+- **Payment Processing:** Payments are processed securely through Razorpay.
-- You agree to provide current, complete, and accurate purchase and account information for all purchases made via the App.
+- **Accuracy:** You agree to provide current, complete, and accurate purchase and account information for all purchases made via the App.
+- **No Refunds & No Cancellations:**
+  - **All sales are final.** By creating a subscription, you acknowledge that Law Genie **does not offer refunds** under any circumstances.
+  - **No Cancellations:** Subscription plans cannot be cancelled mid-term.
+The service will remain active until the billing period ends.
+  - Please review our [Refund Policy] for detailed information.

 ## 5. Prohibited Use
 You may not use the Service: